 In addition to the debt snowball, you absolutely must create a budget.
 You need to spend less and ideally make more.
 Easier said than done, right?

 Here’s how to set yourself up for success and pay off your debt even faster.

 The best method to help you spend less is to simply create a budget.
 Now there are all sorts of budgeting systems out there, so choose one and stick to it!
 It’s okay if you slip up a little at first, as long as you keep at it.
 EveryDollar is an excellent app that helps you create a monthly budget so you can achieve your money goals.

-Budgeting will allow you to pay off your debts faster while helping you to establish good buying and spending habits and lowering stress.
+Budgeting will allow you to pay off debts faster.
+While helping you establish good buying and spending habits and lower stress.
 When creating your budget, you’ll want to eliminate all expenses that are not absolutely critical.

 According to a recent slickdeals.net study, the average American spends $5,400 annually on impulse buys.
-Although impulse buying can be fun at times, you need to exercise restraint and only spend on the items you have accounted for in your budget.
+Although impulse buying can be fun at times, you need to exercise restraint when budgeting.
+Only spend on the items you have accounted for in your budget.

 Another way to spend less is by looking to reduce your monthly bills or recurring charges.
 This lifehack.org article lists some fantastic ways to cut your monthly expenses.
 Here are a few to get you started:

 - Walk or bike to work.

 - Purchase unbranded products.